ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 ./for-path.sh "~/My Documents/file1.pdf,~/My Documents/report2.txt"
 ```

-Here double-quotes for the input string are mandatory.
+There are the mandatory double quotes for the input string here.
 You cannot replace the `$1` parameter with `$@` in the `for` condition and omit quotes.
 This will lead to an error.
 The error happens because Bash does word splitting when calling the script.
 This word splitting applies spaces as delimiters.
-It happens before our redeclaration of the `IFS` variable.
-Thus, Bash ignores our change of the variable in this case
+It occurs before the redeclaration of the `IFS` variable.
+Thus, Bash ignores your change of the variable in this case.

-If there is a comma in one of the paths, it leads to an error.
+If some path contains a comma, it leads to an error.

 The `for` loop can pass through the elements of an indexed array.
 It works the same way as processing words in a string.
 Listing 3-25 shows an example of doing that.

 {caption: "Listing 3-25.
 The script for printing all elements of the array", line-numbers: true, format: Bash}
 ![`for-array.sh`](code/BashScripting/for-array.sh)

-Suppose you need the first three elements.
-Then you should expand only the elements you need in the loop condition.
+Suppose that you need the first three elements of an array.
+In this case, you should expand only the elements you need in the loop condition.
 Listing 3-26 shows how to do that.

 {caption: "Listing 3-26.
 The script for printing the first three elements of the array", line-numbers: true, format: Bash}
 ![`for-elements.sh`](code/BashScripting/for-elements.sh)

-There is another option to pass through the array.
-You can iterate over the indexes instead of the array's elements.
-Write the string with indexes of the elements you need.
-Spaces should separate them.
-Put the string into the `for` condition.
-Then the loop gives you an index on each iteration.
-The loop looks like this:
+There is another option to handle the array.
+You can iterate over the indexes instead of the elements.
+These are the steps for doing that:

+1. Write the string with indexes of the elements you need.
+They should be separated by spaces.

+2. Put the string into the `for` condition.

+3. The loop gives you an index on each iteration.

+Here is an example of the loop condition:
 {line-numbers: true, format: Bash}
 ```
 array=(Alice Bob Eve Mallory)